Women: After the Divorce

 and Understand Family Finances as You Age

-“When couples get divorced later in life, there is often one partner in the relationship who handled all of the finances,” said AICPA Personal Financial Planning Executive Committee member Tracy Stewart in a statement.
+“When couples get divorced later in life, there is often one partner in the relationship who handled all of the finances,” said reputable divorce lawyers in Spokane – member Tracy Stewart in a statement.
 “In my experience, it’s usually the husband particularly in Boomer-age couples.
 In many instances, this leads to one person in the relationship not having an accurate picture of the family finances, including their retirement savings.
 It is essential that couples who get divorced later in life take a long view when dividing assets and making financial decisions.”
 3

-The survey found men and women are equally as likely to experience a deterioration of their spending habits after a divorce (25.7 percent for women, compared to 24.9 percent for men).
+The survey by Boca Raton family attorneys found men and women are equally as likely to experience a deterioration of their spending habits after a divorce (25.7 percent for women, compared to 24.9 percent for men).

 Hindsight is 20/20: